 Peer Advising Program

-The English Undergraduate Office offers Peer Advising hours where students can come in and ask questions about the various programs, and declare their major while getting a student’s perspective on what it’s like to be an English concentrator.
+The English Undergraduate Office offers Peer Advising hours where students can come in and ask questions about the various programs, and declare their concentration while getting a student’s perspective on what it’s like to be an English concentrator.
 Check on the website or in the main office for their advising hours.

 NELP is a University of Michigan academic program that takes place off campus during the Spring half-term.
 U-M faculty and other instructors teach the courses, and students earn regular U-M credit.
 The program takes place at Camp Wohelo on Sebago Lake in Maine.
 For six and a half weeks, 40 students and 13 U-M instructors live and work together closely, reading New England authors, writing, and exploring the New England countryside, its people, culture, and history.

 Under the terms of the will of Avery Hopwood, a member of the Class of 1905, the annual income from a generous endowment fund is distributed in prizes for creative work in four fields: dramatic writing, fiction, poetry, and the essay.
 Competition is open to qualified students enrolled in any school or college of the University.
 Entrants must, however, be enrolled in a designated writing course elected through the Department of English Language and Literature, the Residential College, the Department of Communication Studies, the Department of Theatre and Drama, or the Department of Screen Arts and Cultures.
 The Hopwood Program also administers 20 other writing and prize competitions.
 For full information about the conditions of competition contact the Hopwood Program Associate, 1176 Angell Hall, 734.764.6296.